 International Market Place (IMP)

-Taubman Centers, Inc.’s International Market Place (IMP) development is currently under construction and is projected to generate over $10 million annually in general excise tax, over $4 million annually in property taxes, and employment of over 1,000 construction jobs and 2,500 permanent jobs When completed, it is expected that IMP will provide a renewed and sustainable income source of revenue for The Queen’s Medical Center.
+Taubman Centers, Inc.’s International Market Place (IMP) development is estimated to generate over $10 million annually in general excise tax, over $4 million annually in property taxes, and employment of over 1,000 construction jobs and 2,500 permanent jobs.
+IMP will also provide a renewed and sustainable income source of revenue for The Queen’s Medical Center.
 “We are deeply committed to Hawaii and believe the renewed IMP will be exceedingly positive for both [its owner] The Queen’s Health Systems and the local community,” said Stephen J. Kieras, senior vice president of development for Taubman.

 The Kapolei Lofts is a master-planned complex of 499 rental homes on 17 acres at the corner of Kapolei Parkway and Wakea Street.
 With amenities including a swimming pool, barbecue area, fitness facility, cyber café and large private rooms, the $140 million dollar project also sets aside 300 of the 499 rental home for affordable housing.

 The Pearlridge Center is Hawaii’s largest enclosed shopping center in Hawaii.
 Every year they hold the Canstruction Food drive to help the Hawaii Foodbank.
-Over eight years, the Canstruction competition at Pearlridge Center has raised 286,404 pounds of needed canned food for the Hawaii Foodbank – enough for over 250,000 meals.
+Over the past 11 years, the Canstruction competition at Pearlridge Center has raised 351,130 pounds of needed canned food for the Hawaii Foodbank – enough for more than 275,000 meals.

 Public Storage owns self-storage facilities across the country, including 11 in Hawaii.